‘Bonanza Steakhouse’ Opening at New Hartford Ponderosa

 Ponderosa and Bonanza steakhouses had no affiliation until 1997, when the two

-"he Ponderosa Restaurant location in New Hartford is about to be re-branded as a Bonanza Steakhouse"companies merged under the corporate umbrella of Metromedia Family Steakhouses.
+companies merged under the corporate umbrella of Metromedia Family Steakhouses.
 The company reorganized in 2012 as Homestyle Dining LLC., located in Plano Texas.

 The marketing department at Homestyle Dining was unable to confirm the opening date of the new restaurant.
 "The date is fluid, as of right now," said Brenda Wilk, Marketing Coordinator; however, she did confirm that Bonanza will be opening in the New Hartford location sometime in the near future.